fadein/cryptoquote/README.md

 cryptoquote
 ===========

-Implementation of a dictionary-based algorithm to crack Crypoquote puzzles found on the funnies page
+A dictionary-based algorithm to crack the Cryptoquote puzzles found on the funnies page of most daily newspapers.

+Implemented in Chicken Scheme.